compas-dev/compas_fab/docs/examples/02_description_models/03_targets.rst

 The :class:`compas_fab.robots.PointAxisWaypoints` class is used for specifying a list of waypoints based on the Point-Axis concept used in the :class:`compas_fab.robots.PointAxisTarget`.
-Compared to :class:`~compas_fab.robots.FrameWaypoints`, this class allows for specifying a targets where the rotation around the Z-axis is not fixed.
+Compared to :class:`~compas_fab.robots.FrameWaypoints`, this class allows for specifying targets where the rotation around the Z-axis is not fixed.
 This is useful for example when the robot is using a cylindrical tool to perform a task, for example 3D printing, welding or drilling.
 The freely rotating axis is defined relative to the Z-axis of the tool coordinate frame (TCF).
 Note that the orientation of the tool